PandaJah/redm-utilities/README.md

 ## Installation

-1. `clone` or download and copy this repository into your `./resources/` folder.
+1. `clone` or download this repository into your server's `./resources/` directory.

-2. Assuming you have already install Yarn package manager, run `yarn install` from the root of the created directory.
+2. Adjust `config.json` to meet your needs.
+3. Aftering ensuring its installed, run `yarn install` in this resources's directory.

-3. Configure `config.json` to fit your use-case and build the package using `yarn run build`.
+4. Build the resource using `yarn build`.
+5. `ensure` this resource *after* any of its dependencies.

 ## Usage